-Safaei, F, Pourashraf, P & Franklin, DR 2014, 'Large-scale immersive video conferencing by altering video quality and distribution based on the virtual context', IEEE Communications Magazine, vol. 52, no. 8, pp. 66-72.View/Download from: UTS OPUS or Publisher's site
+Safaei, F, Pourashraf, P & Franklin, DR 2014, 'Large-scale immersive video conferencing by altering video quality and distribution based on the virtual context', IEEE Communications Magazine, vol. 52, no. 8, pp. 66-72.View/Download from: Publisher's site

 Current video conferencing applications do not scale to support a large number of participants.
 This article describes an IVC system that combines the best attributes of video conferencing and multi-user virtual environments.
 It is shown that each participant of IVC has a virtual context that is defined by his/her perspective and perception about the quality and relevance of video and audio of others.
 The virtual context determines both the visibility status and the required quality of videos of participants.
 This information can be used to dynamically alter the multicast trees that are formed among clients for the purpose of multimedia dissemination so that only the relevant videos are transmitted to end users.
 In addition, it is possible to reduce the video quality of a given user in response to the virtual context without the degradation having any perceptual impact.
 The combination of these factors reduces the required upload and download bandwidth of clients by more than 90 percent on average, making IVC highly scalable to support very large gatherings.

-Masihpour, M, Abolhasan, M & Franklin, DR 2013, 'Multihop Relay Techniques for Communication Range Extension in Near-Field Magnetic Induction Communication Systems', Journal of Networks, vol. 8, no. 5, pp. 999-1011.View/Download from: UTS OPUS or Publisher's site
+Masihpour, M, Abolhasan, M & Franklin, DR 2013, 'Multihop Relay Techniques for Communication Range Extension in Near-Field Magnetic Induction Communication Systems', Journal of Networks, vol. 8, no. 5, pp. 999-1011.View/Download from: Publisher's site

 In this paper, multihop relaying in RF-based communications and near field magnetic induction communication (NFMIC) is discussed.
 Three multihop relay strategies for NFMIC are proposed: Non Line of Sight Magnetic Induction Relay (NLoS-MI Relay), Non Line of Sight Master/Assistant Magnetic Induction Relay1 (NLoS-MAMI Relay1) and Non Line of Sight Master/Assistant Magnetic Induction Relay2 (NLoSMAMI Relay2).
 In the first approach only one node contributes to the communication, while in the other two techniques (which are based on a master-assistant strategy), two relaying nodes are employed.
 This paper shows that these three techniques can be used to overcome the problem of dead spots within a body area network and extend the communication range without increasing the transmission power and the antenna size or decreasing receiver sensitivity.
 The impact of the separation distance between the nodes on the achievable RSS and channel data rate is evaluated for the three techniques.
 It is demonstrated that the technique which is most effective depends on the specific network topology.
 Optimum selection of nodes as relay master and assistant based on the location of the nodes is discussed.
 The paper also studies the impact of the quality factor on achievable data rate.
 It is shown that to obtain the highest data rate, the optimum quality factor needs to be determined for each proposed cooperative communication method.